jolivain/glslsandbox-player/README.md

 environment variable to `1`.
 If the window manager honor the request, the window surface will have the same dimension as the screen.

+  Mouse cursor can be disabled/hidden by setting `GSP_X11_CURSOR` environment variable to `0`.
+When the variable is unset, the standard cursor is kept in windowed mode, and automatically disabled when fullscreen is requested.
+The mouse cursor can be forced to be shown by setting `GSP_X11_CURSOR` to `1`.

 Notes on KMS DRM Native Windowing
 ---------------------------------